Shreveport and Caddo Parish Salvation Army emergency assistance programs.

 V.A.
 Stand Down is a partnership between the Salvation Army and V.A.
 Hospital.
 Among other services it will provide them with a free hot delicious meal, clothes, and provide health care checks.
 In addition case workers can sign them up for food stamps and other government benefits, such as cash assistance or housing, in order to improve the quality of their lives and offer any assistance that is needed.

-Food boxes are passed out to qualified clients at most once every 6 months.
-When applying you will need to provide any information on any other government assistance that you may be receiving or even food from any other non-profits in the region.
+Free food boxes are passed out to qualified clients at most once every 6 months.
+When applying you will need to provide any information on any other government assistance that you may be receiving or even food from any other non-profits in the region of Caddo Parish.

 Clothing items, in particular for work or school, may be offered by Salvation Army vouchers or thrift stores at most twice per year.
 School Uniforms may be offered for children and teenagers.
 The items passed out may be new or gently used in all sizes and colors.